keithlwill/STEP-Projects/README.md

 # Google Student Training in Engineering Program

-This repo contains Keith Williams's portfolio and STEP projects.
+This repo contains Keith Williams' portfolio and STEP projects.